shpml/fundamentals/07_chapter/05_lesson.md

 	![Side bar](../assets/chapter2/sidebar_github.gif)

-There are many unique GitHub features crammed on this page, but we'll only be using three of them to start.
+There are many unique GitHub features crammed on this page, but we'll only be starting with three.

 ---